Get Funding for Your Digitalization

 Note: There are no pre-approved vendors for the EDG.

-Applications will be assessed by Enterprise Singapore based on project scope, project outcomes and competency of service provider.
+Enterprise Singapore will assess applications based on the project scope, project outcomes, and the competency of the service provider.

 There are no compulsory application fees required for schemes offered by ESG.
-Any application fees quoted by individuals/ firms offering grant application services are not endorsed by the Government.
+The Government does not endorse any application fees quoted by individuals/firms offering grant application services.

 Eligible employers who fulfil the following criteria can also qualify for additional subsidies under the SkillsFuture Enterprise Credits (SFEC) scheme:

-Note: From 1 April 2020, all EDG applications should include commitments to worker outcomes as part of the qualifying requirements.
-Worker outcomes include increase in wage increment, job creation, job re-design, or training for existing staff.
+Note: From 1 April 2020, all EDG applications must include commitments to worker outcomes as part of the qualifying requirements.
+Worker outcomes include an increase in wage increment, job creation, job redesign, or training for existing staff.

 In addition, unionised companies and e2i partners under the Labour Movement are eligible to receive an additional 10% funding, subject to NTUC-e2i’s endorsement.